shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-nft-data-with-openzeppelin-subgraphs.md

 # Project setup

-Run the below command to install the graph cli globally.
-It's required to deploy your subgraph.
+Run the following command to install the Graph Protocol CLI globally.
+This is required to deploy your subgraph.

 ```text
 npm i -g @graphprotocol/graph-cli@0.21.1
 ```

-You need to use `v0.21.1` and not the latest version, because the latest version breaks compatibility with OpenZeppelin Subgraphs.
+Because the latest version of the Graph Protocol CLI breaks compatibility with OpenZeppelin subgraphs, for this tutorial you will need to specifically install **v0.21.1** and not the latest version.

 # Getting the NFT smart contract address